berianjames/matlab-scientific-functions/README.rst

 1-, 2- and 3-D Gaussian smoothing using FFT.

 Input
-  input (vector of scalar values) width (float, width of smoothing, in pixels) padding (integer, number of cells to pad with zeros)
+  input (vector of scalar values), width (float, width of smoothing, in pixels), padding (integer, number of cells to pad with zeros)

 Output